What is Non-Linear Regression?

 DO NOT USE Linear Regression for attribute data analysis- because this assumes the response variable is continuous.

-For instance Analyze attributes data using logit, probit, logistic regression, etc., to investigate sources of variation
+For instance, Analyze attribute data using logit, probit, logistic regression, etc., to investigate sources of variation.

 Logistic Regression

-Logistic regression is a method that is used to predict a dependent variable for a given set of independent variables, such that the dependent variable is categorical.
-This method is especially widely used in machine learning algorithms.
+Logistic regression is a method used to predict a dependent variable for a given set of independent variables, such that the dependent variable is categorical.
+This method is widely used in machine learning algorithms.

-Logistic regression is similar to linear regression; however, logistic regression predicts categorical (like true or false) where as linear regression predicts continuous data.
-Hence the dependent variable in logistic regression is categorical, but in linear regression dependent variable is always continuous.
+Logistic regression is similar to linear regression; however, logistic regression predicts categorical data (like true or false), whereas linear regression predicts continuous data.
+Hence, the dependent variable in logistic regression is categorical, but in linear regression, the dependent variable is always continuous.
 Logistic regression uses a logit transformation on the dependent variable to fit a linear regression model.

 Although logistic regression tells the probability, it is most commonly used for classification.
 The team has to determine the threshold value if the probability of the event happening between 0 and 1, then based on the threshold value event is to be classified as 0 or 1.